Council Tax Reduction - your applicable amount

-- a personal allowance for all the relevant members of the family, and
+- a personal allowance for all the members of the family relevant to the application, and

-- if you satisfy the conditions, either the work-related activity component or the support component, and
+- either the work-related activity component or the support component if they apply to you, and

 - any transitional addition that you are entitled to after the Department for Work and Pensions (DWP) has converted your incapacity benefit or severe disablement allowance into Employment and Support Allowance.